wroleader/AudioTranscriptionHelper/README.md

 ## Things to take into account

 VOSK only supports .wav file formats.

-Audio Transcription Helper will temporarily convert .mp3s (and only MP3 files) into temporary .wav for processing.
+Audio Transcription Helper will temporarily convert .mp3s (and only MP3 files) into temporary .wav for processing using the NAudio library.
 The VOSK format requires the .wav to be 16KHz, 16-bit, Mono.

-When renaming, it will keep the original .mp3 format as to not lose any audio quality through conversion.
+When renaming, it will keep the original .mp3 format as to not lose any audio quality due to conversion.

+The following libraries are used by this project:

+Vosk
+NAudio